scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 The neutronics object holds the first 1+j+k equations in the right hand side of the matrix equation in :ref:`fullprke`.

-Additionally, the accident scenario can be driven by an insertion of reactvity (e.g. due to the removal of a control rod).
+Additionally, the accident scenario can be driven by an insertion of reactivity (e.g. due to the removal of a control rod).
 In PyRK, this reactivity insertion capability is captured in the ReactivityInsertion class, from which reactivity insertions can be selected and customized as in figure :ref:`figri`.